a-latyshev/convex-plasticity/benchmark/README.md

 # Benchmark for compilation high-dimensional convex problems via cvxpy

+*Disclaimer: Github’s markdown may not render properly LaTeX equations of this readme, so, please, take a look at its ```.pdf``` version.
+Otherwise, we advise you to download the ```.md``` file and render it locally on your machine.*

 Here you find code analysing an impact of a dimension of a conic optimisation problem on compilation time via the cvxpy library.
 The compilation time is spent on a transformation of an original problem into its canonic form that is required for the majority of modern conic solvers.
 This benchmark shows that the compilation time drastically increases for high-dimension conic optimisation problems (more than 2000 variables).
 The main goal of the presented here script is to provide the cvxpy community with a stress test example that could help to accelerate the compilation of high-dimension conic optimisation problems.

-Disclaimer: Github’s markdown may not render properly LaTeX equations of this readme, so, please, download the README file and render it locally on your machine.

 ## In brief

 The vectorized conic optimisation problem is formulated in the following way

 $$
-    \min_{\mathbf{\Sigma}, \mathbf{P}} F(\mathbf{\Sigma}, \mathbf{P}), \\
+    \min_{\mathbf{\Sigma}, \mathbf{P}} F(\mathbf{\Sigma}, \mathbf{P}),
+$$
+$$
     f (\mathbf{\Sigma}, \mathbf{P}) \leq 0,
 $$

-where $F$ is an objective function, the vectors $\mathbf{\Sigma}$ and $\mathbf{P} \geq 0$ have the size of 4 ∗ N and N elements respectively and represent main variables of the problem, where N is a certain integer parameter, on which a dimension of the problem is dependent.
+where $F$ is an objective function, the vectors $\mathbf{\Sigma}$ and $\mathbf{P} \geq 0$ have the size of 4N and N elements respectively and represent main variables of the problem, where N is a certain integer parameter, on which a dimension of the problem is dependent.
 The elementwise function $f$ represents a conic semi-definitive constrain that takes 4 components of the vector $\mathbf{\Sigma}$ and 1 component of the vector $\mathbf{P}$.
 Let us denote, for example, the first 4 components of the vector $\mathbf{\Sigma}$ and the first component of the vector $\mathbf{P}$ as $\boldsymbol{\sigma}$ and $p$ respectively.
 The expression of the function $f$ is following

 $$
     f(\boldsymbol{\sigma}, p) = \sqrt{\frac{3}{2}\mathbf{s}^T\mathbf{s}} - \sigma_0 - pH,